WBRK (AM): History

 On February 5, 1954, the company founded the only commercial television station to call the Berkshires home, with WMGT Channel 19.
 The television station, with a tower on Mount Greylock, was later sold and eventually evolved into WCDC-TV, a satellite station of WTEN in Albany, New York.
 It was shut down in 2017.

-WBRK had a middle of the road format for much of the 1950s, 60s, 70s and 80s.
+WBRK had a middle of the road format for much of the 1950s, 1960s, 1970s, and 1980s.
 It transitioned to talk radio in the 1990s formerly carried New York Yankees games, as well as local sports broadcasts.
 It also airs some CBS Sports Radio programming, including Jim Rome and Doug Gottlieb.

-From 1941 to 1960 Mr. Dan Healy worked as a sports broadcaster for WBRK.
+From 1941 to 1960, Dan Healy worked as a sports broadcaster for WBRK.